 User Permissions are not disabled in destination org when deploying profiles.User Permissions set as false are not retrieved by the Metadata API.
-This is the standard behaviour of the Salesforce Metadata API.
+This is the standard behavior of the Salesforce Metadata API.
 If you do a retrieve of a profile with Workbench or ANT Migration Tool, you will get only the user permissions that are set as True on that profile.

 When committing a profile in a user story, you will see that the user permissions set to True in the master branch are removed in the feature branch if they are set to False in the source org.
 This is because the user permissions set to False are not retrieved by the Metadata API.

-Permissions that don't exist in the xml file that is being deployed (promotion branch) are not modified in the org you are deploying to and therefore they will not be set to False in the target org.
+Permissions that don't exist in the xml file that is being deployed (promotion branch) are not modified in the org you are deploying to and therefore they will not be set to False in the destination org.

 This is an example scenario:

 1. Disable "Manage Users" and "Manage Internal Users" in the source org.

 2. Commit the profile in a user story.

 3. The user permissions are removed in the feature branch as expected.
 (See screenshot above)

 4. Commit promote and deploy the user story.
 The permissions are removed in the destination branch but they are not disabled in the destination org.

 5. Add the permissions in the feature branch in Git set as false.